 I imagined what this place was like when the bridge was being built so long ago.
 What was the architect thinking?
 Was he worried about being over budget?
 Was he happy with the design?
 Was he thirsty in that hot sun?
 Was he satisfied with the work so far?
 Did he put his heart and soul into this impressive combination of artistic grace and practical functionality?
 Or did he just want to get it done so he could go back home to his family?

 He was proud of his work and wanted visitors in the future to know it.
 It was as if he tapped me on the shoulder, pointed to his bridge and said, “Hey, you…check this out.
 Pretty cool, huh?
 Do I rock or what?”
-That was one of those travel experiences that make it all worthwhile.
+That was one of those travel experiences that make it all worthwhile, one of the ultimate adventures in Spain.

 Stay at a Renovated Monastery, Convent, or Church for a True Spanish Adventure

-One of the most interesting places to stay in Spain are the government-run renovated monasteries, abbeys, castles, and palaces know as paradores.
+One of the most interesting places to stay in Spain are the government-run renovated monasteries, abbeys, castles, and palaces known as paradores.

 These historic medieval structures have been gutted, renovated and refurbished to look like they did at the time they were built.